Multiple Strategies in a Single Algo

 Sub-Strategies

 An algo run on Blueshift with the main context as defined by the context variable available through the main callback functions.
 This is the main context of the algo run.
 However, by using the sub-strategies API, we can add a sub-strategy to the algo (and remove it when required).
 Each such sub-strategy runs within its own context - also known as sub-context.
 Since each such sub-contexts are maintained independently, a sub-strategy can maintain its independent orders and positions tracking.
 We can generally use the API functions as is in either in the context of the main strategy or any sub-strategies.
 Blueshift will automatically apply the correct context.
-This allows the main and the sub-strategies to work independetly from each other, without being aware of each others presence.
+This allows the main and the sub-strategies to work independently from each other, without being aware of each others presence.

 Defining a sub-strategy